Hallelujah1105/Hallelujah1105/README.md

 - ⚡ Fun fact: am kind,funn to chat with, and love sincererity -Am not selective about freinds
 -And God's first 😍😍🙏🙏
--Hallelujah1105/Hallelujah1105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-Hallelujah1105/Hallelujah1105 is a ✨ special ✨ repository✨
-You can click the Preview link to take a look at your changes.